waxbetty/Sushi-fork-1/readme.md

 #### QuerySelector

-Make sure everything in `scripts.js` is commented or deleted _and_ that the map link in the HTML has a class of `map`.
+Make sure everything in `scripts.js` has been deleted _and_ that the map link in the HTML has a class of `map`.

 Add this to `scripts.js`: